 As a result, Google, Instagram, Facebook—all social media now—tend to favour video in its search results and feeds.

 If you’re the face of your business, like a realtor, coach, etc., especially consider doing spokesperson videos—with you as the spokesperson.
-People trust businesses more when they see the actual owner behind the business talk on video.
+People trust businesses more when they see the actual owner on camera.

 Yes, creating a spokesperson video can be daunting and what about not wanting to look like a fool in front of the camera?